Parameter Efficient Fine-tuning via Explained Variance Adaptation: Natural language generation

 \subsection{Implementation details}

-For finetuning our code base leverages peft implementations of adapter methods LoRA, AdaLoRA, PiSSA, OLoRA and DoRA.
-The initialization step for \ourmethod{} is a custom implementation but for finetuning we can reformulate \ourmethod{} as a LoRA adapter leveraging the rank\_pattern argument of peft.LoraConfig.
-For evaluation we leverage scripts provided by the MetaMath github repository \citep{yu_metamath_2024} for math reasoning tasks.
-For common sense reasoning we make use of the lm evaluation harness project \citep{gao_lm_harness_2024} and define custom tasks using the finetuning prompts.
-For the SVD computation for joint finetuning on the common sense reasoning tasks we experiment with random and stratified sampling of examples from the 8 tasks and do not notice a difference in performance.
-All training and evaluation runs for \llamatwo{} were done on 4 A100 GPUs.
-Runs for \llamathree{} and \gemma{} utilized two different nodes, one with 4 A100 GPUs and one with 4 H200 GPUs.
+For fine-tuning our code base leverages PEFT implementations of adapter methods LoRA, AdaLoRA, PiSSA, OLoRA, LoRA-GA, CorDA and DoRA.
+The initialization step for \ourmethod{} is a custom implementation, but for fine-tuning we can reformulate \ourmethod{} as a LoRA adapter leveraging the \texttt{rank\_pattern} argument of \texttt{peft.LoraConfig}.
+For evaluation, we used scripts provided by the MetaMath github repository \citep{yu_metamath_2024} for math reasoning tasks.
+For common sense reasoning, we make use of the lm evaluation harness project \citep{gao_lm_harness_2024} and define custom tasks using the fine-tuning prompts.
+For the SVD computation for joint fine-tunine on the common sense reasoning tasks, we experiment with random and stratified sampling of examples from the 8 tasks and do not notice a difference in performance.
+All training and evaluation runs for \llamatwo{} were performed on 4 A100 GPUs.
+The runs for \llamathree{} and \gemma{} utilized two different nodes, one with 4 A100 GPUs and one with 4 H200 GPUs.